1231harsh/1231harsh/README.md

   I’m currently learning advanced Spring Boot and exploring backend development practices.
 My ultimate goal is to develop robust and scalable applications. 🚀

-Creative Pursuits 🎨

-  Outside of tech, I’m a writer.
-I write poems in Hindi, often focusing on themes like nature, love, and introspection. 🌺✨ I’m also interested in:

-  🎵 Composing my poems into songs

-  🎼 Learning the basics of music composition

-  🎥 Exploring storytelling techniques for screenwriting and dialogue writing

 Values & Aspirations 🌱

   Lifelong Learner: I believe in growing every day, whether it’s through coding or diving into a book on philosophy. 📚